I Remember Now ~My Story ~ Tim Tengblad Post 1

 Perhaps you have had some prior experience with religion and a church of some kind, but have moved on to the wonderful gifts Echo and her Center provide.
 Maybe you’re still at least occasionally attending a church of some kind.
 Maybe you’ve had no experience with organized religion but have heard some things or have always had issues or questions about it.

 I was a Lutheran parish pastor for 35 years.
 I served three churches during those years.
-I received my Masters of Theology Degree from Luther Seminary (a 4-year program of study) in St. Paul.
-I graduated from Augsburg College.
+I received my Masters of Theology Degree from Luther Seminary in St. Paul, MN (a 4-year program of study which I managed to cram into 7 years) Before Seminary, I graduated from Augsburg College.
 I grew up in St. Cloud, MN where my family and I were very active in our Lutheran Church.
 It was a center of our lives.
 FYI: Echo’s brother, Michael, calls me “the Mister Rogers of New Age.”
 Yup.
 That’s me…without the cardigan!

 The title, “I Remember Now,” speaks to what I have come to know over the past eleven years.
 Our souls come here with an innate and inherent spiritual knowing.
-When I began walking down this path ten years ago I was led to one new writer, mystic, or community after another.
+When I began walking down this path eleven years ago, I was led to one new writer, mystic, or community after another.
 As I took this all in I realized my soul was talking to me.
-It was singing and vibrating and was happy as my remembering unfolded.
+It was singing and vibrating, and was happy as my remembering unfolded.
 My soul was saying, “I already know that.”
 Wait.
 What?
 How could that be?
 This is all new to me?
 Or is it?”

-It’s become my experience that what we call Awakening or Enlightenment is a remembering (or blossoming) of what the soul already knows deep within itself.
+It’s become my experience that what we call Awakening or Enlightenment is a remembering,.
+A rising up into our consciousness of what the soul already knows deep within itself.
 A bringing into our consciousness (awareness) of the Truths the soul already holds.
 It is not adding something that is lacking, such as new information.

 So that’s part of my answer to Echo’s question, “What makes you interested in spirituality coming from a strong religious background?”
 It was my inner knowing that was always there.

 While I remain deeply grateful for the many experiences and incredible people I was able to walk beside during my life in the Church, I want to make it clear.
-I’m convinced that the Christian Church and religion in general has been off message for 2,000 years in many essential ways.
-I will be taking a look at the message the Church has offered and the profound message it has not told people in terms of who THEY are, what “God” is, and the inherent relationship between the two.
-Spoiler alert: they’re not two but One!
+I’m convinced that the Christian Church and religion have been off message for 2,000 years in many essential ways.
+I will be taking a look at the message the Church has offered, and the profound message it has not told people in terms of who WE are.
+We’ll look at what “God” is, and the inherent relationship between the two.
+Spoiler alert: they’re not two, but One!

 Let’s meet again in the next, “I Remember Now.”
 Until then, remember you are Love!